christopherpoole/G4VoxelData/README.md

     // Cropping, if desired
     // array->Crop(xmin, xmax, ymin, ymax, zmin, zmax);
-    // The current cropping can also be toggeled on of off
+    // The current cropping can also be toggeled on or off
     // array->Crop(bool);

     // Make a mapping between the data in array and G4Materials